 After you import the completed translations, customized text appears for users who work in the languages that you had the text translated into.

-Because customization is supported only in the base language, you may be working in Microsoft Dynamics CRM with the base language set as your language preference.
-To verify that the translated text appears, you must change your language preference for the Microsoft Dynamics CRM user interface.
+Because customization is supported only in the base language, you may be working in Microsoft Dynamics 365 with the base language set as your language preference.
+To verify that the translated text appears, you must change your language preference for the Microsoft Dynamics 365 user interface.
 To perform additional customization work, you must change back to the base language.

-Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update enables you to install multiple language packs on a server and allows the user to select a language pack.
+Microsoft Dynamics 365 (online & on-premises) enables you to install multiple language packs on a server and allows the user to select a language pack.
 For more information about how to install language packs, see the Installing Guide, TechNet: Install and enable a Language Pack.
 This section contains information about messages used to manage languages installed for your organization.

 The following table lists the messages that you use to work with language packs.
 Use these messages with the Execute method.